DCC-EX/website/docs/start/wifi-setup.md

 ### Align the boards

 Turn the board so that the tab end is to the left and the power connectors on the other boards are to the right.
 You will be looking at the left side of the shield.
 Align it so that the pins align starting with the tab end of the boards.
 The Tx, Rx, 2, 3, 4, 6, 6, 7 pins on the Motor Shield line up with the 0 through 7 pins on the Makerfabs WiFi Board.
-Start to get this row parctially seated so all the pins are lined up with the holes.
+Start to get this row partially seated so all the pins are lined up with the holes.
 Note that there are more holes than pins.
 The two header holes closest to the power connectors will be empty.

 ![Figure 3 - Get the left side pins aligned](../images/wifi_seat1.jpg){: align=center }
 <br>